xframes-project/xframes-website/blog/2025-01-05-the-wonders-of-ffi-using-xframes-across-19-different-languages.md

 The one thing to know about arrays in C is that passing an array in C typically entails passing a pointer to the array itself plus an integer indicating the size (number of items) within it.
 To access individual values of an array, one can use **pointer dereferencing** combined with pointer arithmetic.

 Unfortunately, in C it's very possible to accidentally access **undefined elements** of an array in C, which can lead to **undefined behavior**.
-Array bounds are not checked at runtime, so if you access elements beyond the valid range, the program won’t generate an error immediately—it may produce garbage values, crash, or exhibit unexpected behavior.
+Array bounds are not checked at runtime, so if you access elements beyond the valid range, the program won't generate an error immediately—it may produce garbage values, crash, or exhibit unexpected behavior.

 #### Strings

 **Strings** are represented as arrays of characters, with they key distinction that they are **null-terminated**.
 This means a C string is a sequence of characters followed by a special character '\0' (null character), which indicates the end of the string.

 When you want to pass a string without modifying it, you normally use `const char*` as the parameter type.
-This ensures the function doesn’t accidentally modify the string.
+This ensures the function doesn't accidentally modify the string.
 If you want the function to modify the string, simply use `char*` as the parameter type.

 #### Functions

 A function has a return type, name, optional parameters, and a body.
-Functions can return a value or be of type void (if they don’t return anything).
+Functions can return a value or be of type void (if they don't return anything).
 Parameters are placeholders for values passed when calling the function, known as arguments.
 Local variables exist only within the function they are defined in.
 Functions can be recursive, calling themselves to solve problems in smaller steps.

 #### Type aliasing